Spinal cord: Development

-Function

-Somatosensory organization
+Spinal cord tracts

+The spinal cord mainly functions to carry information to and from the brain, in ascending and descending tracts.

+Ascending tracts

+There are two ascending somatosensory pathways in the spinal cord.
+The dorsal column–medial lemniscus pathway (DCML pathway), and the anterolateral system (ALS).

+DCML

-In the dorsal column-medial lemniscus tract, a primary neuron's axon enters the spinal cord and then enters the dorsal column.
+In the dorsal column-medial lemniscus pathway, a primary neuron's axon enters the spinal cord and then enters the dorsal column.
 Here the dorsal column connects to the axon of the nerve cell.
 If the primary axon enters below spinal level T6, the axon travels in the gracile fasciculus, the medial part of the column.
 If the axon enters above level T6, then it travels in the cuneate fasciculus, which is lateral to the fasciculus gracilis.
 Either way, the primary axon ascends to the lower medulla, where it leaves its fasciculus and synapses with a secondary neuron in one of the dorsal column nuclei: either the nucleus gracilis or the nucleus cuneatus, depending on the pathway it took.
 At this point, the secondary axon leaves its nucleus and passes anteriorly and medially.
 The collection of secondary axons that do this are known as internal arcuate fibers.
 The internal arcuate fibers decussate and continue ascending as the contralateral medial lemniscus.
 Secondary axons from the medial lemniscus finally terminate in the ventral posterolateral nucleus (VPLN) of the thalamus, where they synapse with tertiary neurons.
 From there, tertiary neurons ascend via the posterior limb of the internal capsule and end in the primary sensory cortex.

 The proprioception of the lower limbs differs from the upper limbs and upper trunk.
 There is a four-neuron pathway for lower limb proprioception.
 This pathway initially follows the dorsal spino-cerebellar pathway.
 It is arranged as follows: proprioceptive receptors of lower limb → peripheral process → dorsal root ganglion → central process → Clarke's column → 2nd order neuron → spinocerebellar tract →cerebellum.